Day 1: Arrive at Delhi

 Tour the amazing monument and its surroundings till it is time to admire the sun’s rays setting on the Taj Mahal’s façade.

-with your check-out from your hotel and then you are driven to Fatehpur Sikri.
+You are assisted with your checkout from your hotel after breakfast and then you are driven to Fatehpur Sikri

+- a packed lunch is provided by your hotel.
 Enjoy a guided exploration of this beautiful uninhabited city.
-It was built by Emperor Akbar between 1570 and 1585 and is constructed primarily out of red sandstone.
-The Emperor moved his capital from Agra to this city and then abandoned it, returning back to Agra.
+It was built by Emperor Akbar between 1570 and 1585 A.D. and is constructed primarily out of red sandstone.
+The Emperor moved his capital from Agra to this city and then, a few years later, abandoned it, returning back to Agra.
 Visit the tallest gateway in the world, the towering Bulund Darwaza (The Gate of Victory).
 In the northern part of the courtyard is the superb white marble tomb of Shaik Salim Chishti, built in 1570.

 Since 2006, Easy Tours of India

 has tracked the percentage of tiger sightings for our guests in Ranthambore National Park.
-Over 85% of our guests have had tiger sightings during this period, with many of them getting multiple sightings.
+More than 85% of our guests have had tiger sightings during this period, with many of them getting multiple sightings.

 Covering an area of 410 sq. km, Ranthambore